dotnet/orleans/src/Documentation/Deployment-and-Operations/Docker/simple-docker-example.md

 ```

 When asked to stop (via the command `docker stop`), the event `AppDomain.CurrentDomain.ProcessExit` will be raised, so you should implement the cleaning/shutdown silo call here.

-> [!WARNING]
-> - There is a bug in Orleans, currently the silo will self initiate a fast-kill when detecting that the process is terminating.
-This is tracked by [this issue](https://github.com/dotnet/orleans/issues/3621)
-> - It seems that Windows container does not receive this event.
-This is still being investigated

 # Building the application